greggman/HappyFunTimes/docs/unity/basics.md

 says when the command "move" comes in, convert the data in that message to a `MessageMove` class and then call the method `OnMove`.

-The `MessageMove` class must inherit from `MessageCmdData` looks like this
+The `MessageMove` class make all its fields public

-    private class MessageMove : MessageCmdData {
+    private class MessageMove {
         public float x = 0;
         public float y = 0;
     };